CHH/eventemitter/README.md

-# go-ee, an EventEmitter for Go
+# An EventEmitter for Go

 ## Usage